Step 2: Following a fair procedure Disciplinary procedure

 • further action, for example the employee raising a grievance

-• legal action further down the line
+• legal action in the future

 The employer should keep all personal information confidential.